itskingori/pesapal-gem/README.md

     consumer_secret: '<YOUR_CONSUMER_SECRET>'
 ```

-_Ps: Immediately after initializing the a Pesapal object the `pesapal.config` is
+_Ps: Immediately after initializing the Pesapal object, some people might find
+it peculiar that the `pesapal.config` is an empty hash i.e. `{}`.
+Don't worry.
-an empty hash.
-If you have set up the `pesapal.yml` correctly, any attempt to
+If you have set up the `pesapal.yml` correctly, any attempt to run any of the
-run any of the methods will populate this hash._
+methods will eventually populate this hash with the values that were loaded by
+the initializer (see option #1 above, stated as the default)._

 ### Posting An Order ###